 The COVID-19 pandemic has affected us all.
 It has had a tremendous impact on our personal and professional lives, with most of us bound to our homes.
-Remote working has become the norm for many, and this brings unintended consequences.
+Remote working has become the norm for many, which has brought some unintended consequences.

 A rise in mental health concerns has been widely attributed to the pandemic.
-As a surgical clinic, there is one concern that stands out to us: “Video conferencing dysmorphia”.
+As a surgical clinic, there is one concern that stands out to us – the so-called “Video conferencing dysmorphia”.

-Video conferencing has become the normality with so many platforms such as Zoom, Teams and BlueJeans and other software that’s available for us to interact with one another across the globe in real time.
+Video conferencing has become the norm with so many platforms such as Zoom, Teams, BlueJeans and other software that’s available for us to interact with one another across the globe in real time.

-Video conferencing dysmorphia can affect anyone, although it’s a particular concern for those who already suffer from body dysmorphia.
+Video conferencing dysmorphia can affect anyone, although it’s a particular concern for those who already suffer from face dysmorphia or body dysmorphia.
 But what is it?
 And how can you protect yourself from it?
 Let’s take a look…

 What is Video Conferencing Dysmorphia?

 The pandemic has forced many of us to socially isolate and stay home-bound.
 As a result, we are now relying on video-conferencing software, to communicate with friends, family, and work colleagues.
 We are spending hours upon hours staring into a laptop screen and seeing a pixelated image of ourselves staring back.

 As a consequence, we begin to judge ourselves based on this image.
 We take notice of all the little details, and start to ask questions such as “Is this really how I look?”, “I’ve never noticed that spot before!”, “My cheeks look puffy; have they always been like that?”…